ManageIQ/manageiq.org/site/docs/get-started/basic-configuration.md

 ---
 ### 1. Introduction

-The Red Hat CloudForms appliance is a virtual machine image that runs on a Red Hat Enterprise Linux-based operating system.
+The ManageIQ appliance is a virtual machine image that runs on a Red Hat Enterprise Linux-based operating system.
 It is advisable to perform some tasks in the appliance (i.e changing the root password and setting ssh keys)